 Maha Shivratri is celebrated annually with much fervour and enthusiasm to honour Lord Shiva.
-Maha shivratri is celebrated in the Krishna Paksha (dark fortnight) on the 13th night or 14th day of Maagha or Phalguna (February or March).
-Pujas offered on the day of Maha shivratri gets amplified many folds, Mahashivratri is the best day to purify one's thought or to undertake one's spiritual journey.
+Maha Shivratri is celebrated in the Krishna Paksha (dark fortnight) on the 13th night or 14th day of Maagha or Phalguna (February or March).
+Pujas offered on the day of Maha shivratri gets amplified many folds, Mahashivratri is the best day to purify one's thoughts or to undertake one's spiritual journey.

 Legends associated with Maha Shivratri: